jakaspeh/jakaspeh.github.io/_posts/2016-01-04-arguments.md

 thread.
 The `{%raw%}std::ref{%endraw%}` is used for passing a reference to a variable.

-In the next blog post, we will investigate why is the output of the final program strange -- in concurrent language: we will explore data races.
+In the next article, we will investigate why is the output of the final program strange -- in concurrent language: we will explore data races.

 Links: